 More people than ever understand the concept of climate change.
 Moreover, most recognise the devastating effects that climate change may have.
 This has led to many looking for sustainability features in the buildings that they buy.

 Many buildings make sustainability a key selling point.
 Going green can attract buyers.
 The six-star rated building at 1 Bligh Street shows that.
-Safetyline Jalousie also works on buildings that consider sustainability of critical importance.
+Safetyline Jalousie louvre windows also work on buildings that consider sustainability of critical importance.

 Case Study – The Serrata Building

-The Serrata Building is a monument to sustainability.
-It’s also part of the “Second Decade of Docklands” initiative.
+The Serrata Building is a monument to sustainability in building.
+It is also part of the “Second Decade of Docklands” initiative.

 First, let’s examine the initiative itself.
 The aim is to make Melbourne’s Docklands region a more welcoming place for the community.
 New infrastructure is in place to allow for that.
 Moreover, there are several plans to build public spaces and pedestrian walkways.
 This will make it friendlier to residents and reduce the reliance on vehicles.